• Skip to primary navigation

 Does chicken pot pie need to be refrigerated?

-Should you prebake the bottom crust of a chicken pot pie?
+Should you prebake the bottom crust of a pie?

 Why is my pie crust not cooked on the bottom?

-If you're making a double crust for your chicken pot pie, then you'll need to pre-bake the bottom crust.
-It not only ensures the crust gets fully cooked, but it also browns beautifully and prevents it from getting soggy.
+You'll need to pre-bake the bottom crust if you're making a double crust chicken pot pie.
+Not only will the crust be fully cooked, but it also browns beautifully and prevents it from getting soggy.

 Why is my puff pastry flat?